aksharabruno/meme-analysis-project/README.md

 - **Cross-Platform Differences**: Meme popularity is platform-specific; Reddit shows concentrated engagement while Bluesky is more evenly distributed
 - **Clustering & Embeddings**: Meme templates do not form clear visual clusters; platform effects significantly influence meme structure and meaning
 - **Limitations**: Analysis restricted to popular templates; API constraints and survivorship bias affect data completeness; engagement metrics simplified (likes/replies)

-## Contributing

-Feel free to submit issues or pull requests to improve the analysis or add new features.

-## License

-This is an academic project created for educational purposes.
-Use is restricted to educational and non-commercial purposes.